gbv/gbv-csl/README.md

 locale files into folder `styles` and `locales`, respectively, and a mirror of citeproc-php into folder `citeproc-php`.

-Then put the directory at an Apache webserver with PHP >= 5.3 and open in your browser.
+Then put the directory at an Apache webserver with PHP >= 5.3.
 On Ubuntu, one can install the required modules via:

     sudo apt-get install apache2 libapache2-mod-php5

 Apache module `rewrite` must be enabled and module `alias` should be enabled.

+Finally, one may need to adjust `RewriteBase` in `.htaccess`.

 # Copyright and license